singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

     repo: owner/repo # Path to your Github repository
     branch: master # Branch to update (master by default)
 ```
-It's pretty self explanatory, but also very important to change, in particular, the repo and branch, before you can go live!
+It's pretty self explanatory, but important to change, in particular, the repo and branch, before you can go live!
 Again, when working locally, you can use the default url, but once you start pushing to GitHub and deploying with Netlify, this has to be set correctly to the repo and branch you have created and now own!

 #### 1. The Netlify Git API.
 Since we want to show how this all work on your local computer as well as online, we will download the netlify-git-api that corresponds to your OS.